uncbiag/InverseConsistency/docs/source/medical_training.rst

 =========================

 Next, convert the data into a pytorch tensor that can be quickly loaded.
 This is also where we would handle resampling all our images to the same resolution if they were heterogeneous resolutions or downsampling if the data were higher resolution than we wanted.
-We will initially train at half the LUMIR resolution.
+We will initially train at a lower than original resolution, as chosen in model.py .

 .. code-block:: python

-        #preprocess_lumir.py
+        #preprocess_oasis.py

         import footsteps
         import torch